softwareengineeraqsa-spec/softwareengineeraqsa-spec/README.md

 ---

-                                       *Building AI that makes a difference.* 🚀
+                                       Building AI that makes a difference.🚀